Facts and figures

 A Prime Resource for the Community

 UCI’s students, faculty and staff reach beyond the classrooms and laboratories to address social issues and improve the human condition.
-UC Irvine Medical Center, Orange County’s only university hospital, recently opened a world-class facility, UC Irvine Douglas Hospital, housing the latest technologies and strengthening UCI’s ability to provide specialized medical and surgical treatments to the region’s citizens.
+UC Irvine Medical Center, Orange County’s only university hospital, is home to the world-class UC Irvine Douglas Hospital, housing the latest technologies and strengthening UCI’s ability to provide specialized medical and surgical treatments to the region’s citizens.

 A major intellectual and cultural center, UCI engages the community through many public activities and events.
 Renowned individuals speaking on campus include Nobel Peace Prize winner the XIV Dalai Lama, Jordan’s Queen Noor, British industrialist and Virgin Unite founder Sir Richard Branson, and United Nations messengers of peace Dame Jane Goodall and Charlize Theron.